-from the seems-a-bit-slow dept
+from the making-a-strong-case-for-Snowden's-fridge-logic dept

 We know how much information the NSA can grab in terms of cell phone usage -- namely, calls made and received and length of conversations, along with phone and phone card metadata like IMSI and IMEI numbers.
 It can even grab location data, although for some reason, it claims it never does.
 (No matter, plenty of law enforcement agencies like gathering location data, so it's not like that information is going to waste [bleak approximation of laughter]).